petk/php-build-system/docs/cmake-code-style.md

 ## 9. Determining platform

 CMake offers variables such as `APPLE`, `LINUX`, `UNIX`, `WIN32` etc. However, they might be removed in the future CMake versions.
-Recommendation is to use:
+It is recommended to use:

-* `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generator expressions for checking target platform (this is also the name of the target when doing cross-compilation).
+* `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generator expressions to check the target platform (which is also the name used during cross-compilation).
-* And the `CMAKE_HOST_SYSTEM_NAME` which is platform where CMake is building on.
+* And the `CMAKE_HOST_SYSTEM_NAME` to identify the platform where CMake is peforming the build.

+When building on the platform for which the build is targeted, `CMAKE_SYSTEM_NAME` and `CMAKE_HOST_SYSTEM_NAME` are equivalent.

 For example, detecting Linux target system: